pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/🤔 Prompts/🤔✏️ Prompt input features/😶 Input emojis.md

     ```yaml
     Format: CONFIRM
-    Statement: 😕 Are you OK?
+    Text: 😕 Are you OK?
     ```

     ---